okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-prerequisites/index.md

 ## Applications

 This lab uses Docker containers to provide a starting point for each tutorial.
-To use these containers, you will need to install the following:
+To use these containers, install the following:

 * [Docker](https://docs.docker.com/get-docker/)
 * [Okta CLI](https://cli.okta.com/)
 * [Git](https://git-scm.com/downloads)
 * [ngrok](https://ngrok.com/download)

-> Tip: Before running `git`, `okta`, `docker`, and `ngrok` commands, consider adding the directory path to their executables to your `PATH` environment variable.
+> **Tip:** Before running `git`, `okta`, `docker`, and `ngrok` commands, consider adding the directory path to their executables to your `PATH` environment variable.

 ## Okta developer account